Jax Taylor Attends Church After Unfollowing ‘Vanderpump Rules’ Cast Members On Instagram

 After Cartwright insisted she was a true ally for the LGBTQ community, Taylor shared a series of Twitter posts with his online audience, admitting that he was unaware that Cartwright’s pastor had made a number of seemingly anti-LGBTQ posts.

-“He is a nice man, his views are just very different then ours, we don’t read Facebook and I certainly don’t check messages he wrote years ago,” he wrote, according to a report from All About the Real Housewives.
+“He is a nice man, his views are just very different then [sic] ours, we don’t read Facebook and I certainly don’t check messages he wrote years ago,” he wrote, according to a report from All About the Real Housewives.
 “I don’t agree with his thinking but that doesn’t mean I need to attack the man.”

 Vanderpump Rules Season 8 is expected to begin airing sometime later this year on Bravo TV.